solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 ### Genesis 4:17
 > He built a city,
-there couldn’t be Cain’s one family, must be a large group of people already existed there already.
+there couldn’t be `Cain’s one family`, must be a large group of people already existed there already.

 # `Patriarchs from Adam to Noah` Genesis 5
-Review [this page on Answer in Genesis: Ancient patriarchs in genesis](https://answersingenesis.org/bible-characters/ancient-patriarchs-in-genesis/) for further details.
+Review [this page on Answer in Genesis: `Ancient patriarchs in genesis`](https://answersingenesis.org/bible-characters/ancient-patriarchs-in-genesis/) for further details.
 Interesting part in this chapter is to find out the each one's `life time overlaps` from Adam to Noah, means Adam could have taught and talked to Noah's father or grandfather Nosh.